TONSIL FLOSS (2000)

 There were six volumes of Radio-Active Waste recorded on cassette tape here and there over a period of about a year, usually in-between sessions for our other, “normal” albums, most of them two hour cassettes.
-There were one hundred-and-thirty-five songs/movements between them, all told.
+All told, there were one hundred and thirty-five songs/movements between them.
 In addition to the individual movements being titled, most of the larger pieces from which they were drawn were given blanket titles based on the themes that would emerge from within.

-By the time we got to the fourth volume of Radio-Active Waste, I started using a different tape player with a real microphone connected to it instead of a stereo with a built in mic, and the sound quality improved in a big way.
-The darkness started to give way to silliness, and by the time we were finally able to make a Radio-Active Waste album on CD, dementia had all but taken over.
+By the time we got to the fourth volume, I started using a different tape player with a real microphone connected to it instead of a stereo with a built in mic, and the sound quality improved in a big way.
+The darkness started to give way to silliness.
+By the time we were finally able to make a Radio-Active Waste album on CD, the dementia had all but taken over.

 I christened the disc “New Waste” volume one, but there were to be no future volumes for quite some time, as i threw myself into Papa Ghostface and no end of solo work.

 Here, then, is the last Radio-Active Waste Album to date (though that might change soon), and it isn’t much like any of the other work we did under that umbrella.
 While I’m still playing the “bass” with my left hand and the “drums” with my right, there are long passages of songs that feature no bass or drums at all, with me playing piano or something else instead.
 And the ability to overdub allows me to harmonize with Johnny Smith and my own voice in ways I never was able to before.